Why would I want to buy a FedEx route business?

 Most people are attracted to route ownership since it has the potential to allow for working less than in their current career as well sometimes making dramatically more income.

-Before FedEx routes become more publicly sold, if you’re looking to escape the corporate grind most people only had 2 choices:
+Before FedEx routes became more publicly sold, if someone was looking to escape the corporate grind (or some other business they were operating), most people only had 2 choices:

 1) Start your own business.